My Tears Ricochet

-"My Tears Ricochet" is a song written and recorded by the American singer-songwriter Taylor Swift for her eighth studio album, Folklore (2020).
+"My Tears Ricochet" (stylized in all lowercase) is a song written and recorded by the American singer-songwriter Taylor Swift for her eighth studio album, Folklore (2020).
 She produced the song with Jack Antonoff and Joe Alwyn.
 (Note: In the liner notes of Folklore, only Swift and Antonoff are credited as producers.
 The Recording Academy recognized Alwyn as the track's co-producer after Folklore won Album of the Year at the 63rd Annual Grammy Awards.)
 "My Tears Ricochet" infuses arena and gothic styles of rock music and gospel.
 The production incorporates choir-inflected layered vocals, mellow synths, and shuddering drums, bringing forth a soundscape that critics described as haunting and sorrowful.
 Its lyrics are a narration by the ghost of a dead woman, who finds her murderer, who she once loved dearly, at her own funeral.

 Critics received "My Tears Ricochet" with rave reviews, who praised the concept, imagery, emotion, vocals and production.
 Upon release, the song peaked at number 16 on the US Billboard Hot 100 and in the top 15 of the singles charts in Australia, Canada, Malaysia and Singapore.
 "My Tears Ricochet" was included on the set list of Swift's sixth headlining concert tour, the Eras Tour (2023–2024).